 They’ve made unique adaptations to their rugged habitat.
 For instance, other squirrels are willing to use leaf nests and burrows for nesting, but the Mearns’s will use only tree cavities and only in large diameter trees.
 This means that suitable live trees and snags are vital to their survival.
 Another difference is their jaw strength: While the Douglas and Red squirrels can carry pinecones in their mouth, the Mearns’s can hold bigger ones.
 Also, unlike the other pine squirrels, they don’t build and defend middens.

-About the photo above: These sweet baby Mearns’s were found lying exposed at the base of a tree.
-That meant their mother was probably moving them from an old nest to a new one.
-That isn’t something she would do without a good reason.
-And, there’s a story that goes along with that: They were under attack by vicious ants when Mearns’s researcher Melissa Merrick happened to hear their pitiful cries.
-Melissa went to their aid and removed all the ants, which had already caused wounds.
-She left them on a large piece of bark on the ground, hoping their mother would rescue them soon.
+(The baby Mearns’s shown above were found lying exposed at the base of a tree.
+That meant their mother was probably moving them from an old nest to a new one—something she wouldn’t do without a good reason.
+Mearns’s researcher, Melissa Merrick, happened to be nearby and heard their pitiful cries—they were under attack by an army of ants!
+Finding her way to them, Melissa removed the ants, which had already caused wounds, and left the babies on a large piece of bark on the ground, hoping their mother would rescue them soon.
 And so she did!
 One by one Mom carried them up the tree.
-A happy ending!
+A happy ending!)

 Mearns’s are named for Edgar Alexander Mearns (1856–1916), a naturalist and surgeon in the US Army who served for some years in Mexico.
 The squirrels are listed as threatened in Mexico due to their low population and isolation.
 The IUCN¹ lists them as endangered.
 You can learn more about the Mearns’s from Nicolas Ramos-Lara’s study, The Ecology of the Endemic Mearns’s Squirrel.